JorgSierra/DigitalBooking/README.md

 # Course project vs. this repository

-There are several differences between the project developed during the couse and this repository
+There are some differences between the project developed during the course and this repository

 ## Front-end

-The static content was deployed to an AWS S3 bucket, this repo is deploying <code>Vite+React</code> app to GitHub pages using the following strategy:
+The static content was deployed to an AWS S3 bucket.
+This repo is deploying the <code>Vite+React</code> app to GitHub pages (unlimited FREE) using the following strategy:

 1. Install the <code>gh-pages</code> package: